How to Start Print on Demand Shopify Store

 Once you create your unique product design using the free mockup generators and place your order, Printify handles the printing and delivery to your customers.

 Printify offers a free plan for up to five online stores, unlimited products, free mockup generators, 24/7 customer support, and manual order creation.
-You get billed for products and shipping costs when you sell via your online store.
+You are billed for products and shipping costs when you sell via your online store.

 Printful